 This area has a warmer, sunnier climate than most of Northern Spain, so you have a good chance of holidays with walks in dry weather.
 There's plenty to do and explore and you'll be able to read all about it in the detailed Liebana Guide we send you before you travel.

 In less than an hour you can be on the beach at lovely seaside town of San Vicente de la Barquera, or continue to the huge sand dunes of Oyambre.

 The drive from the ferry or airport at Santander is 1 hour 15 minutes.
-Add another hour if you're coming from Bilbao or Asturias airports.
+Add another hour if you're arriving at Bilbao or Asturias Airport.

 4-ring electric hob; Oven; Microwave; Toaster; Kettle; Small coffee maker; Blender; Small fridge & freezer unit.